jayunit100/tanzu-install-annotated/docs/z3-webhooks.md

     - name: TKR_DATA
 ```

+When a user creates a new TKG cluster, they dont memorize the path and the MOID of it the VMs they want CAPV to use.
+Alternatively, they specify a few high level parameters (i.e. ubuntu, 2004, ...) and TKG figures out, for them... what exact OS Image (including the path  on vsphere) shoudl be sent to their underlying MachineDeployment and KubeAdmControlplane objects.

-Let's learn how the last field , TKR_DATA is added to a cluster...
+Let's learn how the last field , `TKR_DATA` is populated with specific VSphere OVA paths.

 ## What is in TKR_DATA